Assortment Planning in Retail: What It Is & Examples (Guide)

 Learn how to manage your inventory effectively with this free eGuide.

 Fashion, beauty, specialty food, and gift shops experience intense seasonal swings.
 If your sales rise and fall dramatically, you need a clear plan for what to stock and when to rotate it out.
-Smart assortment planning helps you capitalize on trends without overcommitting.
+Assortment planning helps you capitalize on trends without overcommitting.

 Not all products are created equal.
 Some have better margins, others draw people in the door.
-With assortment planning, you can shape your product mix to focus more on profitable items while still carrying enough variety to satisfy different price points.
+With assortment planning, you can shape your product mix to focus on more profitable items while still maintaining enough variety to satisfy different price points.

 Your product assortment says a lot about your business.
 If you’re trying to become known for curated, high-quality goods, or want to be the go-to place for specific items, your mix needs to reflect that.
 Assortment planning helps you build consistency and customer trust.